damarsimple/Uwucraft/README.md

 - QUEUE_CONECTION = redis

-then run php artisan migrate to add necessary column to table then run php artisan db:seed --class=itemsdata if you want to add dummy items
+then run php artisan migrate to add necessary column to table then run php artisan db:seed if you want to add dummy items

 then run this command
 - composer install